kg logo

 Passwords

 People forget passwords all the time.
-And it doesn't help that different sites have their own rules for a "strong" password, forcing users to conjure up a new, forgettable password.
+They reuse the same passwords.
 Even if they use a password manager, they can forget the master password or lose the access key.
-Writing passwords down on a post-it note is an option that is passable for grandpas, but terrible for security.
+Writing passwords down on a post-it note is also an option.
+Great for grandpas, terrible for security.

 Login by email

 Email is the main service that my grandpa gets locked out of.
 For him, a single point of failure would mean being locked out of everything.
-Yes, this works for most technically-inclined people, but it won't work for grandpa.
+Yes, this works for many technologically-inclined people, but it doesn’t pass the Grandpa Test.

 Security questions

 I will never understand this one.
 Most security questions are things that your family would know the answers to.
-Even worse is for people most at risk (celebrities and public figures), the answers to common security questions is readily available on the Internet!
+Even worse is that people at risk (celebrities and public figures) are most likely to have this information readily available on the Internet!

 Don’t even get me started.